KeyWeeUsr/MrHyde/README.md

 # MrHyde
 MrHyde is for now just a little test project for encrypting files.
-It's slow.
-Totally slow on old cpus and is recommended for small files and documents(smaller size, less time).
-On android it's like, really really slow, because it uses pure-python AES.
-I had few issues with PyCrypto, so I choose pure-python solution.
-Hopefully I'll speed it up soon.
+For encrypting is used AES-256 CTR with a customized Counter.
+The Counter may change in future.

 What's MyHyde capable of now:
 - Encrypt/decrypt a single file